codepilgrimage/lkmp-tasks/README.md

 - [PATCH] - used to indicate that the email consists of a patch
 - [RFC PATCH] or [PATCH RFC] - indicates the author is requesting comments on the patch.
 RFC stands for "Request For Comments"
 - [PATCH v4] - used to indicate that the patch is the 4th version of this specific change that is being submitted.
 It is not unusual for a patch to go through a few revisions before it gets accepted

+### Email Client Configuration
+- Bottom post - Never top post in your response.
+Top posting is writing a message above the original text while responding to an email.
+Add your response at the bottom of the original text.
+Bottom posting makes reading and following review comments on a patch easier.
+- Inline post - When reviewing or responding to a patch, deleting or stripping parts of the message you are not replying to is a good practice, and makes it easier to follow the responses in the thread.
+- No HTML format - Disable compose messages in HTML format.
+Patches sent using HTML format will be automatically rejected by the development mailing lists
+- No signatures - Do not include private information in your signature.
+This is important for privacy reasons, as you will be posting to mailing lists.
+- No attachments - Do not send patches as attachments.
+In general, avoid attachments.
+Some exceptions are kernel logs or configuration files when reporting bugs.